FusionAuth/fusionauth-site/site/_posts/2022-06-14-clearspend-customizes-fusionauth.md

 We keep the ClearSpend team out of our clients' workspace.

+> Several of us had used FusionAuth at a previous company as well and were pleased with it.

 **Dan:** How did you model companies?
 Did you do that in FusionAuth with, say, groups, or did you keep those entities in your database?

 **Stephen:** We keep those in our database.
 That allows for performant database sharding and also makes it easy for bookkeepers who work with multiple companies to switch between them when doing their books.